NotReallyJustin/ftYeet/README.md

 * Use `openssl` to generate a `X509` cert and private key in `Site/Keys/`.
 Put the password for the private key in `Site/.env` as `PRIVKEY_PWD`
 * If needed for testing purposes, run `$CLI/cli.exe keygen <args>` to create asymmetric keys

+## Setting up Docker
+* Make sure you install docker
+* Download or pull the `postgres` image from Docker Hub

 ## Setting up Secrets
 Here's a one-liner to self-signed key and cert files.
 Add `-nodes` at the end to prevent the private key from getting encrypted
 ```bash